nicholasthorn/LearnRussian/README.md

 * Deal with multiple English words getting flattened into a single Russian word (e.g. head/mind/brains -> голова)

+* Deal with English words that have multiple translations available (e.g. time -> время/раз/час/срок)

+* Limit/randomize number of words swapped - can be overwhelming if dictionary has hundreds of entries.

 * Some way of automatically extending the available dictionary.
 Google Translate API is paywalled though. :'(

 * Show the gender of words in the Reference dictionary.
 This information already exists in dictionary.txt.